 The tunnels are a little bit claustrophobic though!
-The light show inside one of the tubes was a fun, futuristic touch.
-I get a bit of a “Battlestar: Galactica” vibe:
+The light show inside one of the tubes added an unexpected futuristic touch.
+It definitely gave me a bit of a “Battlestar: Galactica” vibe:

-The windows inside the spheres that are open to the public offer fabulous views of the city, including Mini Europe which is just next door.
+The windows inside the spheres offer fabulous views of the city, including Mini Europe, which is just next door.
 You can purchase combination tickets that include entry to both the Atomium and Mini Europe from either venue.
 It’s worth getting, since there’s more than enough time to easily do both in the course of a day.

 The Atomium also has an elevator in the central vertical tube.
 By some reports it is considered to be the fastest elevator in all of Europe.
 While this is a pretty steep claim, it could very well be the fastest elevator in Belgium, at least.

 First of all, the Atomium bus route (or Blue Route) experiences a long gap where there’s very little to see of any historical or cultural significance.
 This is because the Atomium and neighbouring attraction, Mini Europe, are actually quite far out from central Brussels.
 In fact, they are the farthest attractions from central Brussels on the tour.
-But instead of filling this long drive with anecdotes or interesting facts about Brussels, our earbuds were bombarded with long stretches of elevator music.
+But instead of filling this long drive with anecdotes or interesting facts about Brussels, our earbuds were bombarded with long stretches of tinny elevator music.
 Jet lag and elevator music do not mix, and my husband and I both struggled to stay awake.
 I’d like to think that the Europe bus route (Red Route) was more engaging because it remained more central, but sadly, we only took the tour bus one way.
 If anyone has taken the Red Route, please let me know what your experience was!